Testing Mechanical Splices

 The tests to be carried out on mechanical splices depend on the type of construction, the country and the risk of earthquakes at the location where the construction is being built.
 Please find below some of the projects for which Concrefy has tested mechanical splices, with reference to the standards and type of tests.

-• Bridge Bosphorus Istanbul; low-frequency cyclic tests (S2) in accordance with ISO 15835
+• Bosporus Bridge Istanbul; low-frequency cyclic tests (S2) according to ISO 15835.

-• Railway bridge Belgium; slip and tensile tests and high-frequency cyclic tests in accordance with TUC Rail 30.2
+• Railway bridge Belgium; slip and pull tests and high-frequency cyclic tests according to TUC Rail 30.2.

-• Ayia Napa Marina Cyprus; high and low frequency cyclic testing (S2) in accordance with ISO 15835
+• Ayia Napa Marina Cyprus; high- and low-frequency cyclic tests (S2) according to ISO 15835.

-• Melbourne Metro; slip and tensile testing and high-frequency cyclic testing in accordance with NSW Government – SF2013/184115
+• Melbourne Metro; slip and pull tests and high-frequency cyclic tests in accordance with NSW Government – SF2013 / 184115.

 Discuss your Metal Testing needs with us!